kqualben/bowser/README.md

 The definition of a "bowser" in this case is subjective.
 There isn't necessarily a right answer when predicting a dog breed for a human.

 As a benchmark I'll use Anwar, the dog which belongs to Sydney's character in the movie.
 Anwar isn't a pure bred dog; Sydney refers to Anwar as a "puggle".
 A puggle is a mix between a Pug and a Beagle.
-If I predict Anwar's top breed to be a Pug, I'll be happy.
+If I predict Anwar's top breed to be a Pug, I'll have confidence in the model.

 I'm using Cosine Similarity to measure the "similarity" between the target image tensors and the dog breed image tensors.
 This is relatively standard for image classification, however there are other metrics which can be used such as Cosine Distance and Euclidean Distance.

 The top breeds are then ranked by cosine similarity.

+To view more information about model selection and performance, please visit:

 ## Results
 Below are the main results from my final model.
-The target images draw signficant similarities between multiple images, meaning there isn't necessarily 1 image that stands out in comparison to the rest.
+The target images draw signficant similarities between multiple images, meaning there isn't 1 image that stands out in comparison to the rest.
 Note that the top "breeds" for each target align with each other.
 This gives me confidence in the model!

 ### Anwar:
 Success!
 Anwar matches to a Pug over 99% of the time! <br/>